Food is good medicine. That’s especially true when you have ulcerative colitis (UC), which is a type of inflammatory bowel disease (IBD).

 - vitamin D

-It’s important to keep some vegetables in your diet.
-The trick is to find ones you like and those that don’t cause problems for your UC.
+It’s important to keep vegetables in your diet when you have UC.
+The trick is to find ones you like that don’t affect your UC.
+The following are vegetables recommended by professionals who are familiar with UC.

 - asparagus tips

 Some vegetables are harder to digest and may give your GI tract trouble.
-Vegetables with thick skins and seeds tend to trigger ulcerative colitis symptoms.
+Vegetables with thick skins and seeds tend to trigger UC symptoms.
+Read on for suggestions of which vegetables to avoid during a flare, and which ones to turn down during a remission phase.

 Keep a food diary if you often have symptoms after you eat.
 Write down what you eat and how you feel afterward.
 Share your food diary with your doctor and dietitian so they can help fine-tune your diet.